emma-sax4/emmasax4.info/README.md

 #### Live site at: [http://emmasax1.github.io](http://emmasax1.github.io)

-This will soon be Emma Sax's homepage.
-It will serve mainly as a brief background of who I am and my hobbies, and then will have links to other information, such as LinkedIn, Twitter, GitHub, and various ways to contact me.
+This is Emma Sax's homepage, which contains brief, (and I mean brief), information about who I am and what I do, as well as links to a few other sites (such as Twitter, GitHub, and LinkedIn) about me.
+My contact info is at the bottom.

-This site is not done yet!
-It currently is still set as the template html.